• Skip to primary navigation

 Ingredients

 • Espresso: You can get Starbucks Dark Roast Expresso beans from their coffee shops or certain grocery stores.
-I usually use instant coffee- to make extra strong coffee, I use instant espresso coffee powder or decaffeinated espresso when trying to cut down on caffeine.
+If you have a Nespresso or espresso machine, by all means use it.
+However, I usually just use instant coffee to make cold brew coffee.
+(If you're making regular coffee, allow it cool first or it will melt the ice and dilute your drink.
+For extra strong coffee, use instant espresso coffee powder.
+Alternatively, you can substitute with decaffeinated espresso when trying to cut down on caffeine.)

 • Milk: I prefer whole milk but Starbucks actually uses 2% milk.
 For a skinny white chocolate mocha, you can use skim milk but, honestly, fat is a flavour carrier so I don't recommend it (taste-wise)!